Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

  This repository equally contains the script to add users in your EKS cluster

- While creating your eks cluster,remmeber the user creating this cluster will be the admin.So you can add a profile in the eks directory if you wish to use another aws profile to create this account.
+ While creating your eks cluster,remember the user creating this cluster will be the admin.So you can add a profile in the eks directory if you wish to use another aws profile to create this account.